Kasra1377/document-invoice/README.md

 ```
 conda install -c anaconda mysql-connector-python
 ```
 After the installation, open up MySQL program and and create a Connection.
-Give it a name and a `password` and set the `user` to `root`, after that create a database:
+Give it a name and a `password` and set the `user` to `root`.
+After that create a database:

 ```sql
 CREATE DATABASE documents;
 ```
-and select this database
+And select this database:

 ```sql
 USE documents;
 ```
-after that create a table with a name of `documents`:
+After that create a table with a name of `documents`:

 ```sql
 CREATE TABLE documents (